-Postdoctoral Position in “Hidden Symmetries and Fusion Energy”
+Postdoctoral Position at the Princeton University in “Hidden Symmetries and Fusion Energy”

 Princeton University is seeking a postdoctoral or more senior researcher as part of a new multi-institution initiative ‘Hidden Symmetries and Fusion Energy’ funded by the Simons Foundation.
 The goal of the initiative is to build a mathematical and computational foundation for the design of stellarators for magnetic plasma confinement.
 Our multidisciplinary team includes experts in physics, mathematics, and computer science, specializing in areas such as magnetic field line flow, particle confinement, magnetohydrodynamics, multi-objective stochastic optimization, and scientific computing.
 The role of the Princeton researcher in this project will be to develop computational and analytical tools for optimizing magnetic field and coil shaping to achieve particle confinement, maximizing integrability and quasisymmetry.

-We are seeking to recruit from as diverse a pool of talent, and endeavor to preserve the Department of Astrophysical Sciences’ reputation as a pleasant and inclusive workplace with a lively and friendly scientific atmosphere which recognizes that technical innovations are an important intellectual contribution to the science produced.
+We are seeking to recruit from as diverse a pool of talent as possible, and endeavor to preserve the Department of Astrophysical Sciences’ reputation as a pleasant workplace with a lively and friendly scientific atmosphere which recognizes that technical innovations are an important intellectual contribution to the science produced.

 Princeton University is an Equal Opportunity/Affirmative Action Employer, and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.